|

 Lower Eastern Hallway

-going Up to Upper Hallway (not shown) are on the left, as is the door going
+Hallway (not shown) are on the left, as is the door going down to the

-down to the Lunchroom.
-Eighth Grade
+Lunchroom.
+Eighth Grade Classroom is

-of this hall is Charlie McBride’s 9th
+this hall is Charlie McBride’s 9th

 Grade English Classroom.
 Turning right